ho-nl/magento2-ReachDigital_InventoryOrderSourceReservations/README.md

 ```

 Adds `source_reservations` as an extension attribute on an order item, which allows you to see the sources that are assigned to an order item.

+### TODO

+- Submit bugreport/PR to for properly fixing issue with GetItemsToDeductFromShipment